Trigeminal neuralgia

 Your doctor will ask about the pain and perform a physical examination, testing the nerves of your head and neck.
 You may need to have an MRI scan of your head to check for any underlying cause of trigeminal neuralgia.

-Carbamazepine is effective in relieving pain in about 60 per cent of people with trigeminal neuralgia.
+Carbamazepine has been shown to be effective in relieving pain in people with trigeminal neuralgia.
 However, in some people, this medicine is not well tolerated because of side effects, or becomes less effective in controlling the pain over time.
+Other anticonvulsants can also be used, either as initial treatment or if carbamazepine is ineffective.

 Another medicine that can be used is baclofen, which is normally used to control muscle spasms.
-Baclofen can be used in combination with an anticonvulsant.
+Baclofen may be used in combination with an anticonvulsant.

 There are also surgical procedures available that are aimed at destroying or damaging the affected part of the trigeminal nerve to reduce or eliminate the pain.
 These include electrical current treatment, injections into the nerve, balloon compression and gamma-knife radiosurgery.
 There is a risk of permanent or temporary numbness of the face with these treatments.